 - Positions at 40% or less may be a direct hire or an open recruitment.

 - One of the following job class codes must be used when rehiring a UWRP retiree:

 Tenured faculty have specific re-employment rights.
 Questions about re-employment of retired faculty, academic staff and librarians should be directed to Academic HR.
 Note that your newly hired UWRP retiree must complete and return the Retirement Status (PDF) to UW Benefits at Box 359556.

-To rehire a UWRP retiree into a staff or professional staff temporary position, you will follow the direct hire temporary process.
-The first step is to enter your requisition into UWHIRES.
-The following fields are required:
+To rehire a UWRP retiree into a staff or professional staff temporary position, you will follow the PSTP recruitment process.

 Employing a DRS retiree